CLOSED FOR THE SEASON • Information may be outdated. Add this

 MISSION & OBJECTIVE

-The Washington DC Independent Film Festival (dciff.org) - "The festival that brings independent film culture to Washington, DC" (Washington Post) showcases the best in independent film from around the world with a special section devoted to Metro DC filmmakers.
-DCIFF presents world premieres, award winning features, shorts, animation and documentaries by local, national and international filmmakers.
+The Washington DC Independent Film Festival (dciff-indie.org) : "The festival that brings independent film culture to Washington, DC" (Washington Post) showcases independent film from around the world as well as sections devoted to; Metro DC filmmakers, political/issue documentaries, animation and high school students.
+DCIFF presents world premieres, award-winning features, shorts, animation, experimental films and documentaries by local, national and international filmmakers.
+We showcase new ideas, formats and styles.
+Our festival is a celebration of community and creativity, an engaging experience for audiences and a window of opportunity for the filmmakers.
+We are fiercely independent... but we work for everyone's benefit with mainstream media.

 The festival's goal is to help filmmakers find a place in the marketplace through effective screenings, intensive outreach online and to the traditional press and long term support.
-The festival also hosts many workshops and seminars and 2014 sees the first intensive legal clinic and workshop for filmmakers.
-The festival also hosts a Film Library at the festival where buyers and press can view any film that is in competition during festival hours and, unique to DCIFF, the Independent Film Summit on the Hill held yearly where filmmakers can meet with government representatives to discuss the issues which specifically address our industry.
+The festival hosts workshops and seminars for filmmaker professional development.
+Unique to DCIFF, the Independent Film Summit on the Hill, held yearly since 2006, lets filmmakers meet with government representatives to discuss the issues which specifically address our industry such as taxes, avatars, drones and films as public diplomacy.
+The 2019 focus is the legal and economic realities of online distribution.

-For 2014, in addition to our usual programming, DCIFF has expanded both the animation section of the festival to include feature-length films and the experimental and art film offerings.
-In addition, for the first time there is a section devoted to high school filmmakers.
+DCIFF2019 is the festival's twentieth year.
+We continue to expand animation, experimental and art film offerings.
 The festival also has a strong music component and we welcome fiction and documentary films about musicians and music.
-We have also become known for our strong documentaries and welcome more documentaries which we try to screen with a relevant panel discussion.
+We are known for our strong documentaries which we screen with a panel discussion.

 ABOUT THE FESTIVAL

-DCIFF is the only festival in the world that brings its filmmakers to Capitol Hill to meet and discuss film related issues with members of Congress.
-The Washington, DC Independent Film Festival also hosts several events with veteran independent filmmakers as well as focused professional seminars and interactive film events.
+DCIFF is the only festival that brings its filmmakers to Congress to meet and discuss film-related economic and legal issues (e.g. crowdfunding, avatars, drone cameras, film tax laws, online music rights) with members of Congress.
+The Washington, DC Independent Film Festival also hosts veteran independent filmmakers, focused professional seminars and interactive film events.
 Often there are "Film Sessions" (where several films and Question and Answers with the filmmakers are presented in a 2-3 hour session).

 Checklist for the submissions to the DCIFF (these materials will NOT be returned):